This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 Mixed Berry Filling

-• Set the rack in the middle of the oven.
-Preheat the oven to 375ºF.
+• Set the rack in the middle of the oven and preheat the oven to 375 degrees Fahrenheit.

-• In a large bowl gently combine strawberries, raspberries, sugar, and flour.
+• In a large bowl, gently mix the 2 cups quartered strawberries, 1 cup blueberries, 1 cup raspberries, ⅓ cup granulated sugar, and 3 tablespoons all-purpose flour.

-• Evenly divide the berry filling into 4 ramekins (8 ounce-sized), about 1 cup per dish.
+• Evenly divide the berry filling into 4 8-ounce-sized ramekins, about 1 cup per dish.

 Crisp Topping

-• Mix together flour, rolled oats, brown sugar, cinnamon, salt, nutmeg, and ginger in a small bowl.
+• Mix together ¼ cup all-purpose flour, ¼ cup old-fashioned rolled oats, 2 tablespoons brown sugar, ¼ teaspoon cinnamon, ⅛ teaspoon kosher salt, ⅛ teaspoon nutmeg, and ⅛ teaspoon ground ginger in a small bowl.

-• Cut butter into small ¼-inch pieces and add to the flour mixture.
-Use your fingers to cut the butter into the dry ingredients, pressing together to create pea-sized pieces of topping.
+• Cut the 3 tablespoons unsalted butter into small ¼-inch pieces and add to the flour mixture.
+Use your fingers to mix the butter into the dry ingredients, pressing together to create pea-sized pieces.

-• Evenly sprinkle the topping over the berries, about ¼ cup per ramekin.
+• Evenly sprinkle the topping over the berry mixture in the dishes, about ¼ cup per ramekin.

-• Place ramekins on top of a foil-lined baking sheet.
+• Place the ramekins on top of a foil-lined baking sheet and bake for 25-30 minutes until the crisp topping is golden brown.

 Nutrition